Feng6611/Obsidian-File-Ignore/README.md

 If you encounter any issues or have suggestions for improvements, please visit our [GitHub repository](https://github.com/feng6611/file-ignore) to create an issue.

+You can also support me by buying me a coffee: [Buy Me A Coffee](https://buymeacoffee.com/RDzWpfRwLU)

 ## 📄 License

 This project is open-sourced under the MIT License - see the [LICENSE](LICENSE) file for details.